 Here, you are sedated, a long incision is made on your chest, the breast bone and rib cage are opened, your heart is stopped and you’re put on bypass.
 The doctor will cut out the damaged heart and replace it with the donor’s heart.
 All the arteries and veins are re-attached.

-The doctor shocks the heart to start pumping and checks for leaks.
+The Heart Doctor Tysons in Corner shocks the heart to start pumping and checks for leaks.
 Any devices that need to be implanted will be.
 Then, he/she will take you off bypass, pull the rib cage and chest bone back in place, and close you up.

 Balloon angioplasty is used to unblock blocked arteries and stimulate blood flow.
 An X-ray of your arteries guides a balloon catheter, a guidewire, and a stent into the blocked artery.
 The balloon is inflated and the stent is surgically set in place.
 After the balloon catheter is removed, your incision is closed.